Noleen's Story - 'Light at the End of the Tunnel'

 My problems started just after having my oldest.
 I was put on painkillers for back problems but then I noticed K-Pack weren’t doing it for me no more.
 I moved onto tramadol, pure codeine, buds, anything really.
 I lost a lot of friends due to drugs, but I had enough when my friend Gemma died.

 Light at the End of the Tunnel

-I referred myself for addiction counselling and I had a great counsellor.
-But it only lasted 6 weeks.
-I wish I had more, but I was busting with pride when I finished.
-I think there isn’t enough support for people with addiction problems.
-People just tend to look down on you if you have addiction problems, I think anyway.
+I referred myself for addiction and I had a great counsellor.
+It only lasted 6 weeks and I wish I had have had more, but I was busting with pride when I finished.
+I think there isn’t enough for people with addiction problems.
+People just tend to look down on you if you have addiction problems I think anyway.

 For anyone that finds themselves in my situation please don’t be afraid of asking for help.
 That’s where I went wrong.
 I tried to hide my problems, but I feel hiding makes it worse.
 If I can beat a drug addiction anyone can.
 I feel bad for what I put my family through - the states they seen me in.
 But I’m clean and sober now and hopefully we can make more happier memories now my life is peaceful.
 Now I hardly go out and only to my best mates or my daddy’s.
 My circle is small now.
 I’m so glad I got a second chance at life.
 Me and my two girls have an amazing relationship.
 I’m so lucky I have these two ladies and I feel lucky also to be talking to my family again.